 - Bean bags

 - Soft chairs

 - Modular seating

 - Ottomans

 - Floor cushions; and

-- Back-of-room standing space to provide choice, comfort and something to lean on.
+- Back-of-rooom standing or lying space to provide choice, comfort and something to lean on.
 This is very helpful for people with ADHD as it gives them room to move, fidget or pace without distracting others.
-A great example is bar tables, which most venues will supply at no cost.
+It also enables participants to lay on the floor, especially helpful for those with co-occurring chronic illness.

 - If providing stools for tall tables, ensure they have backs to support those with low muscle tone. - With seating, if providing backless options, ensure that options with chair backs are also offered. - Seating and reserved disability seating is important for lunch and break periods.
 Many Neurodivergent people have co-occurring disabilities, chronic illnesses/chronic pain, and may find standing for entire break periods challenging. - Seating for people with larger bodies should be accommodated, such as wider seats or bench seating (with back support). - Avoid crowding of seat rows, where seats are placed close together.
-Tables with chairs are preferable to rows of seats. - Speak to your venue about how you might be able to use furniture they have in other areas (e.g.: lounge furniture in café's etc). - Ensure all furniture used maintains open spaces for wheelchair and assistance-dog access.
+Tables with chairs are preferable to rows of seats. - Speak to your venue about how you might be able to use furniture they have in other areas (e.g.: lounge furniture in café's etc). - Ensure all furniture used maintains open spaces for wheelchair and assistance-dog access. - Back-of-rooom standing or lying space to provide choice, comfort and something to lean on.
+This is very helpful for people with ADHD as it gives them room to move, fidget or pace without distracting others.
+It also enables participants to lay on the floor, especially helpful for those with co-occurring chronic illness.